iamdudeman/vile/docs/DesignDocument.md

     * Regular fight
     * Boss fight
     * Library (could have a rare variant)
-        * Chance to gain additional knowledge
+        * Chance to gain additional knowledge usages
+        * Chance to see more events each event round
     * Modification
         * Give you or your opponent a head start in the next round
+        * Possible upgrades to starting player health

 ### Story overview